 Principles of ongoing, culturally appropriate long-term condition management, including implementation of illness prevention, patient self-management approaches, integrated care, end-of-life care, population-based approaches, and change management processes.

-long-term conditions that occur from the "cradle to the grave", encouraging students
+explores long-term conditions that occur from the "cradle to the grave",

 The Flinders model of client-care planning is taught within this paper, and on successful completion the student will receive the Flinders University Certificate of Competence in Chronic Condition Self-management.